-We built \texttt{Quantus} to raise the bar of \textit{\gls{xai} quantification} --- to substitute an ad-hoc and sometimes ineffective evaluation procedure with reproducibility, simplicity and transparency.
-From our perspective, \texttt{Quantus} contributes to the \gls{xai} development by helping researchers to speed up the development and application of explanation methods, dissolve existing ambiguities and enable more comparability.
+We built \texttt{Quantus} to raise the bar of \textit{\gls{XAI} quantification}---to substitute an ad-hoc and sometimes ineffective evaluation procedure with reproducibility, simplicity and transparency.
+From our perspective, \texttt{Quantus} contributes to the \gls{XAI} development by helping researchers to speed up the development and application of explanation methods, dissolve existing ambiguities and enable more comparability.
 As we see it, steering efforts towards increasing objectiveness of evaluations and reproducibility in the field will prove rewarding for the community as a whole.
-We are convinced that a holistic, multidimensional take on \gls{xai} quantification will be imperative to the general success of (X)AI over time.
+We are convinced that a holistic, multidimensional take on \gls{XAI} quantification will be imperative to the general success of (X)AI over time.

-\acks{This work was partly funded by the German Ministry for Education and Research through project Explaining 4.0 (ref.
-01IS20055) and BIFOLD (ref.
+\acks{This work was partly funded by the German Federal Ministry for Education and Research through project Explaining 4.0 (ref.
+01IS20055), BIFOLD (ref.
 01IS18025A and ref.
-01IS18037A), the Investitionsbank Berlin through BerDiBA (grant no. 10174498), as well as the European Union’s Horizon 2020 programme through iToBoS (grant no. 965221).}
+01IS18037A), AEye (ref.
+01IS20043), the Investitionsbank Berlin through BerDiBA (grant no. 10174498), as well as the European Union’s Horizon 2020 programme through iToBoS (grant no. 965221).}